-A statutory reserve required under Section 150 (1) of the German Stock Corporation Act (AktG) totals EUR 77,000 has been allocated in previous years in accordance with Section 150 (2) AktG and is therefore at the required level.
+A statutory reserve required under Section 150 (2) of the German Stock Corporation Act (AktG) totals EUR 77,000; this amount has been allocated in previous years in accordance with Section 150 (2) AktG.

 EUR 17,678,000 was allocated to other retained earnings pursuant to the resolution adopted by the Annual General Meeting held on May 28, 2018.